j-sims/isitinyapi/README.md

 ## Risks
 Installing the Tiny API requires executing unix shell commands and hand editing the apache config file.
 Unless the user is experienced making changes such as these in a production they risk breaking the apache configuration and rendering the WebUI inaccessible.

+Proceeding to install is to accept the risk to the environment.
+Such changes are not supported by Dell EMC.

 ## Installation
 Installing the services requires changes to the apache config file and adding it to the crontab.